 Babst Calland Supports the Muscular Dystrophy Association

 Babst Calland supports a wide variety of charitable and civic efforts each year.
-Historically, the Firm has selected one major charitable or civic effort around which to mobilize its collective talents and energies.
+Historically, the Firm has also selected one major charitable or civic effort around which to mobilize its collective talents and energies.
 This year, the Firm will once again support the Muscular Dystrophy Association (MDA).
 Part of the MDA’s efforts involves a walk each spring called the MDA Muscle Walk of Pittsburgh.
-Comprised of Firm employees and their family and friends, “Team Reid” will be raising money and participating in this year’s walk which will be held on May 20, 2017 at the Pittsburgh Zoo & PPG Aquarium.
+Comprised of Firm employees and their family and friends, “Team Reid” will be raising money and participating in this year’s walk which will be held on May 20, 2018 at the Pittsburgh Zoo & PPG Aquarium.

 Crossroads Foundation Names New Headquarters

 The Crossroads Foundation, which helps disadvantaged teens achieve success at Catholic high schools, has launched a $5 million campaign and dedicated its new headquarters in Pittsburgh’s Point Breeze neighborhood April 12.

 The new Calland Center, which will provide a centralized, student-focused space to expand Crossroads programming, is named for longtime supporters Dean and Mary Frailey Calland.